jkhoel/rust/wasm/examples/wasm-image-resize/README.md

 ## Development: WASM

 The WASM module was initialized as a lib.
 So it can not work on its own.
-If we have a look at the Cargo.toml file we see that it is actually a `cdylib`; C dynamic library.
+If we have a look at the Cargo.toml inside the `./wasm` directory, we see that it is actually a `cdylib`; C dynamic library.

-We can create a dev build of the package with:
+We can create a dev build of the package from the `./wasm` folder with:

 ```bash
 wasm-pack build --target web --dev